jisnowiv/wrdle/readme.md

 * A trie to efficiently check if a guess is in the word list (not necessary but interesting to implement)

 ## Installation
+Initialize a virtual environment and then install [Rich](https://realpython.com/python-rich-package/).
 ```
 python -v venv venv
 source venv/bin/activate